CDR plasma model

 Density functions

-To provide initial data one include initial data
+To provide initial data one include initial data for each species.

 Currently, the following fields are supported: